bczsalba/teahaz-client/notes.md

+# PLANZ
+- [ ] file manager
+    [ ] a modified InputDialog, containing a field and a completer [ ] has keybind support through completer
+    [ ] does magiks

+- [ ] loading screen object
+    - methods:
+        + set_value
+        + set_title
+        + show
+            * interrupts input
+        + destroy
+            * resumes input
+    - goals
+        + different functions can write data to it
+        + callbacks are meant to destroy once loading is done
+        + can be reimplemented easily

 # BUGS
 - [ ] add_new button in themes is hidden & doesn't work
 - [ ] only the first element in multipage containers resizes